Secondary city: Vs megacities

-Characteristics of a secondary city
+Characteristics

 Secondary cities are difficult to define and vary from country to country and amongst the variety of urban reporting tools such as the U.N.
 World Urbanization Prospects and the Atlas of Urban Expansion.
 Secondary cities reflect their countries' demographic and geographic characteristics.
-The population of a secondary city may range from 10-50% of the country’s largest city, although some may be smaller than this.
+The population of a secondary city may range from 10–50% of the country's largest city, although some may be smaller than this.
 Population is a measure of the urban scale but does not reflect the role and function of the city.
 For example, while a secondary city in Costa Rica will have significant population differences from a secondary city in China, their functional roles may be similar.

 Secondary cities can be characterized into three general categories: sub-national functional centers (i.e., provincial capital, industry center, university hub, tourist attraction); city clusters or satellite urban areas surrounding a larger metropolitan region; and an economic trade corridor developing along major transportation routes.
 These categories define the regional importance of secondary cities and their linkages to the surrounding hinterland and rural areas.
 Secondary cities have a diffuse genealogy creating a hybrid, socio-cultural urban dynamic often in contrast to larger urban areas.
 The secondary city is a location for improvisation and innovation.
 Local patterns of commerce, the interactions of civil society, and decentralized political activities in secondary cities reflect a shifting economies, changing stakeholder alliances, and adaptive governance structures.

-Climate resilience and secondary cities
+Climate resilience

 Climate change and cities are at the forefront of urban development and investment in the 21st century.
 Secondary cities are an emerging arena in which to devise climate change initiatives.
 These adaptations include initiatives specifically focused on new immigrants and vulnerable populations (i.e., the elderly, children, women), expanding informal settlements and the need for strategies for access to basic services (i.e., electricity, water, community gardens), urban zoning to enhance green spaces (i.e., tree planting, riparian restoration), and building designs and materials to create structures that reflect the seasonal changes caused by climate change (i.e., access to air conditioning; adequate heating facilities).